Vivek1-coder/Vtube/readme.md

 Initialise by command
 npm init
-npm i -D nodemon (D-> dev dependency ) after installing nodemon package.json me test ko dev kar do and do "dev" : "nodemon src/index.js"
+type module for import syntax in package.json dev dependency are used in development npm i -D nodemon (D-> dev dependency ) after installing nodemon package.json me test ko dev kar do and do "dev" : "nodemon src/index.js"